 Losing a limb does not mean losing your independence.

-Our serious injury team has helped thousands of people to positively adapt their lifestyles following an amputation.
+Our amputation claims team has helped thousands of people to positively adapt their lifestyles following an amputation.

 WHY TRUST THOMPSONS WITH YOUR AMPUTATION CLAIM